aws-samples/aws-iot-securetunneling-localproxy/README.md

 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/fedora-base
 - amd64

-The release images are minimum size images that include a pre-built binary with no dependencies installed.
+The release images are minimum size images that include a pre-built binary with only the necessary shared libs installed.
+To use the release images, simply pass the localproxy CLI args into the docker run command.
+Example:

-Every tag contains a git commit sha for example: 33879dd7f1500f7b3e56e48ce8b002cd9b0f9e4e.
+`docker run --rm -it --network=host public.ecr.aws/aws-iot-securetunneling-localproxy/ubuntu-bin:amd64-latest --region us-east-1 -s 5555 -t <ACCESS_TOKEN>`

+This will automatically pull down the latest docker image and run the localproxy without having to manually install it on your system.
+These images are tagged with the git commit and corresponding arch.
+Example: 33879dd7f1500f7b3e56e48ce8b002cd9b0f9e4e-amd64.
 You can cross-check the git commit sha with the commits in the local proxy repo to see if the binary contains changes added in a specific commit.
-You can find them at:
+The release images can be found at:
 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/ubuntu-bin
 - amd64/arm64/armv7
 #### https://gallery.ecr.aws/aws-iot-securetunneling-localproxy/debian-bin